 - The applicant must have a capable and responsible management and must apply for funding with a detailed business plan.
 The plan must aim to broaden and strengthen the applicant’s operation, must have strong prospects that the loans will be repaid and/or invested capital recovered, and should have the goal of turning the applying organization into, if not a profitable, then at least a self-sustaining entity.
 The applicant must also agree to provide MDIF with unrestricted access to its accounting records.

 While MDIF favours locally based and owned companies or organizations, MDIF may consider on a case-by-case basis making Program Related Investments (PRIs) to companies or organizations that are not locally based or owned.
 MDIF may also consider making PRIs to associations of companies or organizations that meet the above criteria as qualified beneficiaries or to other companies and/or organizations that provide media assistance or provide tools, platforms and/or infrastructure that support the operations of qualifying companies or organizations.
 However, before considering such PRIs, MDIF must obtain the specific approval of the Board of Directors.

-*Please note that our programs based in South Africa (SAMIP) and Myanmar (MMP) have their own eligibility criteria and application processes.
-Contact email@example.com for details.
+*Please note that our initiatives and programs may have their own eligibility criteria and application processes.